Welcome to our Schema Pro review & tutorial.

 - Schema markup – this is behind-the-scenes code that you add to your website to help Google create those rich snippets.

 How to add schema markup to WordPress with Schema Pro

 Now that you know the “what” and the “why”, let’s get into how you can actually add schema markup to your WordPress site.

 There are a few different plugins that can help you add schema markup to WordPress, but we’re going to single out one called Schema Pro.

-Schema Pro is a premium plugin that costs $79, but there are several reasons why it’s better than most of the free plugins you’ll find at WordPress.org:
+Schema Pro is a premium plugin from $67/year with a lifetime plan available, but there are several reasons why it’s better than most of the free plugins you’ll find at WordPress.org:

 - Automatic – rather than needing to set up schema for each individual post/page, you can create schema markup configurations one time and then have Schema Pro automatically apply them to the relevant posts/pages.

 - Behind-the-scenes – whereas some free schema plugins at WordPress.org force you to add a new content box to the front-end of your site (that your visitors can see), Schema Pro works behind the scenes and uses the Google-recommend JSON-LD format to add schema.

 - Flexible – if you’re using custom fields, Schema Pro makes it really easy to map schema markup to those fields (this is kind of advanced, but really helpful if you are using custom fields).

 Ready to get started?
 Here’s how to use the plugin…